 Secret Skin, Shellharbour

 From one extreme to another, Secret Skin at Shellharbour offer a sauna service in addition to their cryotherapy tank.
 The on-site Sunlighten Infrared Sauna offers a nice contrast to their popular Juko CryoSauna.
 Secret Skin also offer a full range of cosmetic injectables, microchanneling, HydraFacial, urinary incontinence treatments with EMSELLA, body contouring with EMSCULPT NEO, cosmetic mole removal and LED light therapy.

 Beaton Park Leisure Centre, Gwynneville

 For a sauna with increased detoxification features, try out the HOCATT sauna at Core Naturopathics.
-The team at Core are incredible proud to be able to offer this service and it was the first unit of its’ kind purchased in Australia.
-Similar to the VibroSauna, the HOCATT is a single person unit, so there’s no awkwardness in sharing it with a stranger.
+The team at Core is incredibly proud to be able to offer this service and it was the first unit of its kind purchased in Australia.
+Similar to the VibroSauna, the HOCATT is a single-person unit, so there’s no awkwardness in sharing it with a stranger.
 The HOCATT system uses both infrared and steam heating to raise the body’s temperature in a safe manner as well as supplying ozone during the treatment to aid in more efficient detoxification.
 For more information on the HOCATT system, you can click here.

 Club Lime, Wollongong